3x Women’s World Longboard Champion, Activist, Writer, Speaker

 I am a three-time Women’s World Longboard Champion (2000, 2001, 2010), Women’s Longboard Pipeline Pro Champion (2009), and two-time ASP North American Champion (2008, 2009).
 From late 2001 to 2005, I went on sabbatical from competition, surfing in only two events from 2005 to 2007.
 I returned officially to longboard competition in 2008 to win the Linda Benson Roxy Jam at Cardiff, California.
 I ceased competing altogether after boycotting the ASP World Tour in 2011.

-I have chosen to use my platform as a world class athlete to create positive social impact in and around persistent gender disparity, homophobia, the impacts of consumer culture, and other important social and environmental issues in and around surfing and sports in general.
+Upon returning to competition in 2008, I chose to use my platform as a world class athlete to speak out about and work hard for positive social change in and around persistent gender disparity, homophobia, the impacts of consumer culture, and other important social and environmental issues in surfing and sports in general.
 I have written various articles addressing these issues that have been published in The Inertia, The Guardian, The Surfers Journal, and elsewhere, and have been a keynote speaker at multiple local and international conferences and events.